rehierl/node-tree-outliner/1-3-hierarchies/1-1-setup-of-sets.md

 (1) `(s coupled-with t) <-> (s related-to t)` is true if `(s == t)` is true.
 That is because, in the context of a setup, and by the definition of the corresponding operators, that statement is always true.
-That is, because any non-empty set is always coupled-with and related-to itself.
+That is because any non-empty set is always coupled-with and related-to itself.

 (2) `(s coupled-with t) -> (s related-to t)` is true if `(s != t)` is true.
 That is because that statement is required to be always true (i.e. req-2).